TreasureAD/CMPSC-463---Project-1/README.md

 size *= 2: After merging a pair of runs, the size of the runs is doubled for the next iteration of the loop.
 This process continues until the entire array is sorted.

 # ***Benchmarking Results***
-For my test cases, I tested the three algorithms (Timsort, Insertion sort, and Merge sort) using different scenarios to
+For my test cases, I tested the three algorithms (Timsort, Insertion sort, and Merge sort) using different scenarios to test and compare the effeciency of each algorithm.
+I did 5 test cases which were a sorted list, unsorted list, long list (10,000 elements), short list (10 elements), and an empty list.

+Below are the benchmarking results for each algorithm and each test case.

 | Test Case | TimSort Run time| Merge Sort Run time| Insertion Sort Run time|
 | -------- | -------  | --------| --------|